Braniff International Airways Flight 352: Investigation

 The National Transportation Safety Board (NTSB) investigated the accident.
 The flight data recorder (FDR) and cockpit voice recorder (CVR) were recovered from the wreckage with their data mostly intact, and the cockpit audio was reconstructed and transcribed.
 The NTSB correlated the cockpit conversations with the ATC communications transcript and noted that it was the first officer, at the captain's request, who asked ATC about reports of hail in the area.
 ATC replied that it had no reports of hail because other aircraft had "all deviated around to the east."
 At that point, the captain advised the first officer: "No, don't talk to him too much.
 I'm hearing his conversation on this.
 He's trying to get us to admit (we're makin) big mistake coming through here."

 Shortly thereafter, the first officer stated: "It looks worse to me over there."
-The crew then requested and received clearance from ATC for the 180-degree turn.
-The turn became extremely steep, with a bank angle greater than 90 degrees and a nose pitch-down angle of 40 degrees.
+The crew then requested and received clearance from ATC for the 180° turn.
+The turn became extremely steep, with a bank angle greater than 90° and a nose pitch-down angle of 40°.
 As the crew was trying to recover from the turn, the FDR indicated a peak acceleration of 4.3 g, which the NTSB concluded caused overstress to the airframe and resulted in its breakup.

 On June 19, 1969, the NTSB issued its final report, which included the following statement: "Probable Cause: The stressing of the aircraft structure beyond its ultimate strength during an attempted recovery from an unusual attitude induced by turbulence associated with a thunderstorm.
 The operation in the turbulence resulted from a decision to penetrate an area of known severe weather."

 In 2023, a copy of the CVR recording was located in an archive of a Dallas recording studio.
 The recording was posted to the YouTube channel of the Fort Worth Star-Telegram on April 27, 2023.